DenisCarriere/geocoder/README.rst

     ...

 If you are using a **Google App for business**.
-Here is how you can enter your key (Client-id).
+Here is how you can enter your key client-id & secret keyd.

 .. code-block:: pycon